csingh27/Personal-Curriculum/Crash Courses/Crash Course- Git basics.md

 8. Check status.
 No untracked files.
 *git status*

 ***Commit files from the staging area to git***

-1. *git commit*
+1. *git commit* or *git commit -m "changed app.js"* where "..." is a comment on the commit
-2. *initial commit*
+2. Type *initial commit* in the text file that opens in the terminal and exit
-exit
+3. Check the status using *git status*
+It should display :
+*On branch master
+nothing to commit, working directory clean*

+***Ignore commit of specific files in the Git directory***
+1. Add .gitignore file
+*touch .gitignore*
-edit a file
+2. Add a txt file
-git status
-git add .
-git commit -m "changed app.js"
-touch .gitignore
-touch log.txt
+*touch log.txt*
-add the file name (or * .txt if you want all text files to be ignored) that you do not want to be included in git to .gitignore   file
+3. Add the file name  that you do not want to be included in Git to .gitignore file
+(or * .txt if you want all text files to be ignored)
+4. *git add . *
-create a directory with new file
+5. Create a new directory *mkdir dir2*
-if you dont want a directory to be included add /dir2 to the .gitignore file
+6. Add /dir2 to the .gitignore file if you do not want it to be included
+Note that .gitignore file would be hidden.
+So to edit it, you would need to 'Show hidden files'

+***Create a branch***
-git branch mybranch to create a branch
+1. Type *git branch mybranch* to create a branch
-to switch branches, git checkout mybranch
-git merge mybranch
+2. Switch branches using *checkout* command
+*git checkout mybranch*
+To create a new branch and switch to it at the same time use *-b* (=branch+checkout)
+*git checkout -b mybranch*
+3. Work on a branch separately, make changes to the code, test it and merge when it is functional *git merge mybranch*
+4.
 create new repository
 create new folder in repository
 move file from one repository